thewca/worldcubeassociation.org/README.md

 ## Run
 - `vagrant up` - Once the VM finishes initializing (which can take some time), the website will be accessible at [http://localhost:8080](http://localhost:8080).
+  - Unfortunately, spinning up a development environment requires a database dump.
+We intend to remove that requirement in the future, but until then, please contact software-admins@worldcubeassociation.org if you need access.

 ## Provision New VM
 - Provisioning relies upon SSH agent forwarding, so make sure you've set up SSH keys for GitHub ([howto](https://help.github.com/articles/generating-ssh-keys/)).
+  You also need an SSH key set up for cubing@worldcubeassociation.org in order to rsync secrets.
 - `ssh -A root@staging.worldcubeassociation.org 'curl -Ls https://raw.githubusercontent.com/cubing/worldcubeassociation.org/master/scripts/wca-bootstrap.sh | bash -s -- staging/production'`

 ## Deploy